c0991100247/OJT_Git/README.md

 ## generate ipynb with colab
 it seems only possible to create an ipynb on google colab first, then save a copy to github

+from codespace, user can launch vscode with access to virtual machine that executes the script